 Embedding Stripe in a Headless WooCommerce and Next.js Store: What Actually Matters

-Stripe gives you two kinds of keys, and the distinction is not cosmetic.
-Per the keys documentation, the publishable key (pk_test_..., pk_live_...) is the only key that is safe to expose in the browser.
-The secret key (sk_...) has unrestricted access to your account and must never leave your server.
-Stripe also offers restricted keys (rk_...) with per-resource permissions, and its current guidance is to prefer those over a raw secret key for new work.
+Stripe issues two kinds of keys, and the distinction is structural rather than cosmetic.
+Per the keys documentation, the publishable key (pk_test_..., pk_live_...) is the only one safe to expose to a browser.
+The secret key (sk_...) has unrestricted power over your account and must stay on your server.
+Stripe also offers restricted keys (rk_...) scoped to specific resources, and it now recommends reaching for those over a raw secret key on new work.

-Every Stripe API call authenticates with the key over HTTPS.
-Plain HTTP requests fail by design.
-Treat a leaked secret key the way you would treat a leaked database password, because it is the same class of mistake.
+Every request authenticates with a key over HTTPS, and plain HTTP fails by design.
+Treat a leaked secret key with the same alarm you would treat a leaked database password, because the blast radius is identical.

-The browser side is built on Stripe.js and the Payment Element, a single UI component that renders cards and many other methods, validates input, and handles errors for you.
-In a React or Next.js app you use the official @stripe/stripe-js and @stripe/react-stripe-js libraries.
-The flow is: create a PaymentIntent on the server, pass its client_secret to the client, mount the Payment Element, and confirm.
+The browser side is built on Stripe.js and the Payment Element, one UI component that renders cards and dozens of other methods, validates input, and surfaces errors on your behalf.
+In a React or Next.js app you mount it through the official @stripe/stripe-js and @stripe/react-stripe-js libraries.
+The sequence is: create a PaymentIntent on the server, pass its client_secret down, render the element, and confirm.

 const stripe = useStripe();